yeppog/tp/docs/DeveloperGuide.md

 The current implementation of the `undo` feature is through storing the command history of the user in `CommandHistory` as a command stack, and popping off the stack whenever `undo` is called.

-The `Command` abstract class now has an additional method `undo()` to be implemented by the inheriting class to model the correct undo behaviour.
+The `Command` abstract class has an additional method `undo()` to be implemented by the inheriting class to model the correct undo behaviour.
 Commands that have previous states, such as `Find` with a specific `Predicate` stores the previous state in the class.